Table of Content

 How Do You Win a Golf League?

 While every golf league is different, you can win your league by finishing at the top of the pack.
-Of course, this means that you will have to play consistently good golf, beating your competitors in your weekly match-ups.
+Of course, you will have to play consistently good golf, beating your competitors in your weekly match-ups.

-This gives you a great opportunity to compete against players of a similar standard to you and means you won’t be demoralized by coming up against a scratch golfer every week!
+This gives you an excellent opportunity to compete against players of a similar standard and means you won’t be demoralized by coming up against a scratch golfer every week!

-It’s also easier to manage a league that has been split up based upon handicaps, regardless of the way the fixtures are scored.
+It’s also easier to manage a league that has been split up based on handicaps, regardless of how the fixtures are scored.

 How Do Golf Leagues Score?